santy81855/AutoGRID/README.md

 # Step 3.
 Open the grid

 - You will be asked a few questions about your grid since each grid has a different number of students.
 - Make note of the number of the first blank row in your grid.
 - Look at the image below as an example.
 The number of the first blank row is 506.
 If the 2 names were not there then it would be 504.
   ![IMAGE](Pictures/grid1.png)
 - The next row number to make a note of is the row where all of the attendance gets added up on.
 We would not want to overwrite that.
 - In the image below, the row number we would want is 554.
 Make sure you don't get it confused with 503, which also has the sums of attendance.
   ![IMAGE](Pictures/grid2.png)
+- The next row number to make note of is the row that has the text 'names not listed'

 # Step 4.
 Close the grid and all attendance reports

-- If these are open when we run the script then it will not work.
+- These need to be closed for the program to work, otherwise it may just crash and you will have to restart.

 # Step 5.
 Make sure that you have the following in the same folder:

 - Grid
-- script.exe
+- autoGRID.exe (make sure you have the one for your operating system)
 - All attendance reports

 # Step 6.
 Run the script

-- This is as easy as clicking on the 'script.exe' file in your folder.
+- This is as easy as clicking on the autoGRID.exe file in your folder.
 - Answer each of the questions as mentioned above and in the video.
 - At the end it will show you the list of names it couldn't put in the grid for whatever reason, so you can add them yourself.
 - When you are done using the app, you can just type any letter and press enter to exit the script.